 Just as we got into the car the rain came down.
 As we drove away from the O’Brien’s Crossing it started bucketing down, and thus an end came to our bush walking for the day.

 We decided to head out of Lederderg State Park on the opposite side we came in, take a right and head up to Trentham.
 Folks talk about the place like it’s a little gem, so we thought we’d better check it out given we were not far away.
 Passing through Blackwood there wasn’t much to look at; a local pub, corner store and a couple of little shops, the main industry in Blackwood seems to be beer and Bed & Breakfast places.

-Trentham was not far from Blackwood, and if I’m honest I didn’t even notice the other town you pass through to get there, Barry’s Reef, maybe it’s just a one street place, off the main?
+Trentham was not far from Blackwood, and if I’m honest I didn’t even notice the other town you pass through to get there, Barry’s Reef.
 Arriving in Trentham you could tell it was as everyone says, a lovely little town.
 Well-maintained period buildings line the couple of streets that make up the main part of town.
 We braved the rain and walked the sidewalks to see what was what in Trentham.
 Like Blackwood, Trentham’s trade seems to be food and beverage service, however it differs in that it also has a few nick knack stores thrown in.
 They were all lovely, but all pretty expensive.
 Clearly this is a tourist town.